dnsimple/dnsimple-support/content/articles/personal-vs-pro.markdown

 ## Can I redirect for HTTPS?

-**Personal:** No. Redirect your users *only* using HTTP redirects.
+**Personal:** No - You can *only* redirect your users using HTTP redirects.

-**Professional:** Yes!
-Safely redirect all non-HTTPS traffic to a secured connection.
+**Professional:** Yes - Safely redirect all non-HTTPS traffic to a secured connection.

 ## Can I work with other people on my account?

-**Personal:** No!
-While it may be a clever trick, sharing login credentials is an unprofessional security risk.
+**Personal:** No - Sharing login credentials is unprofessional and a security risk.

-**Professional:** Yes!
-You will be able to invite others to help manage your domains.
-Also included is access to your full activity log, which provides 100% transparency into account and domain changes.
+**Professional:** Yes - You can invite others to help manage your domains.
+This also includes access to your full activity log, which provides 100% transparency into account and domain changes.

 ## Am I covered by an SLA?

-**Personal:** No, there is no SLA. 😟
+**Personal:** No - There is no SLA.

-**Professional:** Yes!
-We have a 99% SLA on our Professional plan.
+**Professional:** Yes - We have a 99% SLA on our Professional plan.

 ## Are my customers protected when they visit my site?

-**Personal:** On our personal plan, we offer Let's Encrypt certificates, but Wildcards are not included.
+**Personal:** Limited - We offer Let's Encrypt certificates on the Personal plan.
+Wildcards are not included.

-**Professional:** Yes!
-You'll be saving time and money with our Wildcard Let's Encrypt certificates.
+**Professional:** Yes - Save time and money with our Wildcard Let's Encrypt certificates.

 ## How fast can I get help from the experts?

-**Personal:** A watching-paint-dry 24 hours.
+**Personal:** Recieve an answer in 24 hours.

-**Professional:** Get *fast* help from developers.
+**Professional:** Get even *faster* help from developers with a < 24 hour response time.

 ## Can I customize my invoice email?

-**Personal:** No, invoices are only sent to the account owner.
+**Personal:** No – Invoices are only sent to the account owner.

-**Professional:** Yes!
-On our Professional plan, your invoices can be sent directly to your accountant, bookkeeper, or anyone else.
+**Professional:** Yes – Your invoices can be sent directly to your accountant, bookkeeper, or anyone else.

 ## Do I have access to the DNSimple Slack app?

-**Personal:** No!
-You're missing out on the easiest way to manage your domains.
+**Personal:** No – You're missing out on the easiest way to manage your domains.

-**Professional:** Yes!
-Using our Slack app, you can buy, connect, and operate your domains directly from your Slack channel.
+**Professional:** Yes – Using our Slack app, you can buy, connect, and operate your domains directly from your Slack channel.

-We know choosing a plan can be difficult.
-Don't hesitate to contact us at [support@dnsimple.com](mailto:support@dnsimple.com).
+For a comprehensive overview of DNSimple's plans, take a look at our [pricing page](https://dnsimple.com/pricing).
+If you'd like more help choosing a plan, contact us at [support@dnsimple.com](mailto:support@dnsimple.com).